Syemon/MyDisc/README.md

 # MyDisc
 ## Description
 MyDisc is an desktop and web aplication, which allows to create folders and store files in them.
-Back-end is written in Spring Boot  and front end is written in ReactJs.
+Backend is written in Spring Boot and frontend is written in ReactJS.
 The project is dockerized, implements HATEOS architecture and is hosted on GoogleCloud. **Currently only API is available.**

 ## Installation